HomeSite Map

 Although not typically in use by The Beatles up to this point, "Every Little Thing" brings in the use of the "chorus."
 The short verses are displayed in sets of two before each chorus (except for the solo section), which results in a 'verse/ verse/ chorus/ verse/ verse/ chorus/ solo/ chorus' format (or aabaabab structure).
 Since the solo is in the structural and melodic form of a verse, it's referred to above as such.
 A fitting introduction and conclusion (with fade-out) is included to round out the picture.

 The two-measure introduction consists wholly of John's overdubbed guitar riff.
-It appears that the riff was just played while they performed the song in the first version they recorded on September 29th, 1964, but since playing the lead guitar role and singing simultaneously was problematic for John, a decision was made to record his whole guitar performance afterward as an overdub.
+It appears that the riff was just played while they performed the song in the first version they recorded on September 29th, 1964, but since it was problematic for John to play his lead guitar part and sing simultaneously, a decision was made to record his whole guitar performance afterward as an overdub.
 A similar solution was decided upon two and a half weeks later when he played lead guitar and sang lead vocals on "I Feel Fine," although in this later instance, he performed his vocals afterward as an overdub.
 In the case of "Every Little Thing," a tapped out beat (and a whistled version of the riff) was put in the rhythm track to make sure John's riff would be played in the proper place.

 The cleverly played guitar riff, which is also heard in the solo and conclusion of the song, mimics the first melodic vocal phrase of the first verse.
 Since the phrase always begins on the two-beat of the measure, this results in the listener being thrown somewhat off-balance at the beginning of the song, thinking the down-beat is when the guitar starts.
 It's only when the first verse starts that we gain our bearings.
 Beatle fans are used to this as well, as evidenced in the disorienting openings to "I Want To Hold Your Hand" and "Roll Over Beethoven," for example.